MystenLabs/sui/doc/src/contribute/observability.md

 by a default 20%.
 Profiling files are named `jeprof.<TIMESTAMP>.<memorysize>MB.prof` so that it is easy to correlate to metrics and incidents, for ease of debugging.

-For the memory profiling to work, you need to set the following environment variables.
-If you use the [Docker image](https://github.com/MystenLabs/sui/tree/main/docker/fullnode#readme), they are set automatically):
+For the memory profiling to work, you need to set the environment variable `_RJEM_MALLOC_CONF=prof:true`.

-* `MALLOC_CONF=prof:true`
-* `_RJEM_MALLOC_CONF=prof:true`
+(If you use the [Docker image](https://hub.docker.com/r/mysten/sui-node), they are set automatically)

 Note that running some allocator-based heap profilers such as [Bytehound](https://github.com/koute/bytehound) will essentially disable automatic jemalloc profiling, because they interfere with or don't implement `jemalloc_ctl` stats APIs.

-To view the profile files:
+To view the profile files, one needs to do the following, on the same platform as where the profiles were gathered:
-1. `brew install jemalloc libunwind gprof2dot`
+1. Install `libunwind`, the `dot` utility from graphviz, and jeprof.
+On Debian: `apt-get install libjemalloc-dev libunwind-dev graphviz`.
 2. Build with debug symbols: `cargo build --profile bench-profiling`
 2. cd to `$SUI_REPO/target/bench-profiling`
-1. Start `./sui node --config-path ...`
-1. In the same directory, run `jeprof --svg sui-node jeprof.xxyyzz.heap` - select the heap profile based on timestamp and memory size in the filename.
+1. Run `jeprof --svg sui-node jeprof.xxyyzz.heap` - select the heap profile based on timestamp and memory size in the filename.

 Note: with automatic memory profiling, it is no longer necessary to configure environment variables beyond